 Yet while city parks and green spaces offer multiple benefits, public funding for their creation and long term stewardship continues to decline.
 For 15 years, City Parks Alliance has worked to promote an expanded role for urban parks by engaging, educating, and nurturing a growing network of urban leaders — from neighborhood groups to government agencies — championing high quality urban parks throughout the nation and making the case for greater park investment from both the public and private sectors to achieve multiple benefits for our cities.

 Our vision is that everyone in urban America will have access to parks and green spaces that are clean, safe and vibrant.

 About the Author

 Catherine Nagel is executive director of the City Parks Alliance, a strong partner with APA in advocating for increased investment in urban parks nationwide.
-Learn more about the City Parks Alliance and the great work they do here.

 Top image: Gas Works Park in Seattle with downtown in the background.
 Photo by Flickr user sea turtle (CC BY-NC-ND 2.0).